 A classifier is a machine learning tool that will take data items and place them into one of k classes.
 A probabilistic classifier, like this one, can also give a probability distribution over the class assignment for a data item.
 This software is a Java implementation of a maximum entropy classifier.
-Maximum entropy models are otherwise known as conditional loglinear models, and are essentially equivalent to multiclass logistic regression models (though parameterized slightly differently, in a way that is advantageous with sparse explanatory feature vectors).
+Maximum entropy models are otherwise known as softmax classifiers and are essentially equivalent to multiclass logistic regression models (though parameterized slightly differently, in a way that is advantageous with sparse explanatory feature vectors).
+In other words, this is the same basic technology that you're usually getting in various of the cloud-based machine learning APIs (Amazon, Google, ...)
 The classification method is described in:

 Christopher Manning and Dan Klein.
 2003.
 Optimization, Maxent Models, and Conditional Estimation without Magic.
 Tutorial at HLT-NAACL 2003 and ACL 2003. [pdf slides] [pdf handouts]

 Version 2 of the classifier was developed by Anna Rafferty, Alex Kleeman, Jenny Finkel, and Christopher Manning.

 The software requires requires Java (now Java 8).
 As well as API